 The revolution of the blockchain might unveil some legal implications deriving from the usage of a technology that can get out of control.

 As part of the working group named “Legal Evolution 4.0” that I run for the German-Italian Chamber of Commerce, I gave a presentation on the legal implications of the blockchain.
-And, I thought it would be interesting to share my findings with you.
+And, I thought it would be interesting to share my findings.

 A frequent statement is that